The Kaladera Project is a community based initiative that implements rainwater harvesting, recycling and groundwater recharge systems.

 Tejaram Mali, krish Kumar, Meeta Mastani, Kalawati Devi, Damodar Nama

 The Kaladera project is guided by Tejaram, community development worker and educator.
-Coordinator of Manthan Sanstha, since 1998.
+Founder of Manthan Sanstha,

-Manthan is a 22 year old organization and community-based group based in in the village of Kotri in the neighboring Ajmer district, Rajasthan, India working on diverse local issues related to Sustainable Development such as water conservation, health access, education facilities, energy and provision of basic amenities serving marginalized and excluded communities in 120 villages.
+Manthan is a 22 year old organization and community-based group based in in the village of Kotri in the neighboring Ajmer district, Rajasthan, India working on diverse local issues related to Sustainable Development such as water conservation, health, education, energy and provision of basic amenities serving marginalized and excluded communities in 120 villages.

 What we have done: